markpahulje/Clipboard-Tool/README.md

-# Clipboard Tool
+# Clipboard Tool for Windows OS
-# aka Clipboard Plaintext PowerTool

 <h1>Clipboard Plaintext PowerTool (CPPT) - the most advanced clipboard tool on the planet</h1>